SChurch89/Car_Price_Prediction_Model-Comparison/README.md

 🔥 Best Performing Model
 Gradient Boosting_V2 achieved the highest accuracy and F1-score, making it the best choice for car price classification.

+Random Forest vs Random Forest_V2:
+Improved accuracy from 90.75% ➝ 91.7% by increasing estimators (50 ➝ 100) and setting max_depth=15, min_samples_split=5, which enhanced the model’s ability to generalize without overfitting.
+Gradient Boosting vs Gradient Boosting_V2:
+Accuracy increased from 87.0% ➝ 95.75% by raising the learning rate (0.1 ➝ 0.5) and boosting the number of estimators (50 ➝ 100), which allowed the model to converge faster and make stronger corrections at each boosting step.
+Among all models, Neural Network (98.7%) had the second-highest accuracy, suggesting that deep learning methods performed well, though they may require longer training times.

+🔥 Gradient Boosting_V2 stands out as the best model in this comparison due to its strong precision, recall, and F1-score, making it the most reliable choice for classification in this scenario. 🚀